kylejameskirwan/kylejameskirwan-dot-com/_posts/2019-05-27-subjectivity-tango-music.md

 # Objective danceability might be described by...

 **Intro…** how long do we stand there before naturally wanting to embrace and move?
 **Clarity of rhythm…** is it clearly present most or all of the time?
-No rhythm at all and get the wale sounds.
+No rhythm at all and get the whale sounds.
 Only rhythm and we have a solo metronome.
 **Clarity of emotion…** we generally want to feel something, but not everything, in a single song.
 **Jarring pauses or breaks…** the more there are in the song, the more you have to memorize in order to not fall on your ass.
 **Lack of weird structural changes…** “A Pan y Agua” makes this clear.